RickZeeland/MaxiBug/README.md

 MaxiBug uses a Postgres database (9.4 or higher) to store data.

-Attached images are stored with their file name only, it is recommended to keep them in the same folder as the application.
+Attached images are stored in the database.
-Preferably keep images in a subfolder "Images", this way all data can be copied easily to another location.

 <img src="MaxiBug/Resources/Clipboard_64x64.png" alt="Clipboard button">